0xflux/Wyrm/Readme.md

-# Wyrm - v0.3 Hatchling
+# Wyrm - v0.4 Hatchling

-&#128679; Pre-release version &#128679;.
+Pre-release version.
 If you want to support this project, please give it a star!
 I will be releasing updates and devlogs on my [blog](https://fluxsec.red/) and [YouTube](https://www.youtube.com/@FluxSec) to document progress, so please give me a follow there.

 **IMPORTANT**: Before pulling updates, check the [Release Notes](https://github.com/0xflux/Wyrm/blob/master/RELEASE_NOTES.md) for any